 In the financial world, it's the same story.
 Elon tells you to buy bit coin.
 Then everyone gets excited and starts talking about it.
 Then he says to drop it.
 Zuckerberg posts an image of his goats (true wealth), one named max and the other bitcoin right before the big crash back in April, the month before Elon's condemnation.
+They're publicly disclosing trade secrets as plausible deniability.
 Anyone should be able to see these guys are artificially controlling the shelf life i.e. availability of crypto and are making it out to be a get rich quick scheme or a dangerous unsustainable means of exchange.
 It's intentionally presented in a contradictory and confusing manner.
 Needless to say, they have an uncomfortably globalized grip on how the optics of crypto are presented to the public, whether you believe you came to your own conclusions on the matter or not.

 Usually economic activities are productive for either party.
 For

 example, when a dairy farmer sells his milk to a family, the buyer

 and the seller are better off than they were before.
 The

 clever people who do make money off this trend

 will cash out and buy physical assets like land, tools, livestock and guns.
 The idiots

 will leave all their money in it and watch graphs go up and down all day, week after

 week, month after month, and year by year for the chance to say,

 I bought in when they were only 50 cents a pop! out of